luisarbezerra/real-time-chat/doc/doc.md

   - Jest for JavaScript/TypeScript testing
   - React Testing Library for component testing
   - Isolated tests for functions and utilities
-- **Integration Tests**: Testing interaction between components, nsuring components work together correctly
+- **Integration Tests**: Testing interaction between components, ensuring components work together correctly
 - **E2E Tests**: Playwright tests to simulate real user interactions, testing real user flows from end to end

-It was prioritized testing critical paths and core functionality, as the time was not enough to cover all usecases.
+It was prioritized testing critical paths and core functionality, as the time was not enough to cover all use cases.

 ## Frontend Implementation Details